Weißes Lamm Hallstatt Review: A Practical Stay for a One-Night Visit

 Arrival Moment

-For us, that meant another 3-minute walk uphill with our bags.
+For us, that meant a short uphill walk with our bags.

-The hotel itself felt more like a narrow, multi-level home than a typical hotel.
+The place itself felt more like a narrow home than a hotel.

 Kitchen straight ahead.